DON'T JUST SIT THERE! GET INVOLVED!

-Animals who are repeatedly left alone without food or water, often chained up in a yard.
+6. Dogs who are repeatedly left alone without food and water, and often chained in a yard

-Animals who are kept outside without shelter in extreme weather conditions.
+8. Dogs who are kept outside without shelter in extreme weather conditions